 The publishing world has been transformed.
 The old business model, highly dependent on page advertising, is simply not working that well any longer.
-To help them stay afloat, publishers have developed several new marketing products to supplement the income once derived from traditional advertising.
+To help them stay afloat, publishers have developed several new marketing products to supplement the income once derived from traditional advertising and one we are now seeing quite a bit of is referred to as branded articles.

 One product that has been receiving much attention is what is referred to as branded articles, branded advertising, or native advertising.
 These are articles designed to look very much like other articles in a publication except they have labels (often in tiny letters) indicating their origin: “Sponsored Content,” “Sponsored Article,” “Native advertising,” or “Advertisement.”